Hymn Story: What wondrous love is this?

-Composer Charles F. Bryan included What Wondrous Love Is This in his 1952 folk opera, Singin’ Billy.
+Charles F. Bryan included the song in his 1952 folk opera Singin’ Billy.